dsab123/website-nextjs/data/blogposts/notes-on-romans-1-1-7.md

 ---
 ### My Notes

-- Title - The powerful, resurrected Jesus gave grace and apostleship to bring about the obedience of faith among those called to be saints.
+### The powerful, resurrected Jesus gave grace and apostleship to bring about the obedience of faith among those called to be saints.

 - Outline
 	- **The apostle of Jesus**, 1
 	- **The Gospel of Jesus**, 2-5